Our Network Forums

 There are 5 Integrated Care Partnerships in Lancashire and South Cumbria:

 - Bay Health Care and Partners

 - Pennine Lancashire

 Upskilling the Health & Social Care Workforce across Lancashire

 The purpose of the project is to bring together ‘support, training and future proofing’ for the workforce of small and medium sized enterprises (less than 250 employees) across private and social enterprise sectors throughout Lancashire, who contribute towards improving people’s health.

-Organisations working across the social determinants of health including, but not limited to, the arts, sport and recreation, education and training, community development, employment support, environmental initiatives and so on.
+Eligible organisations are working across the social determinants of health including, but not limited to, the arts, sport and recreation, education and training, community development, employment support, environmental initiatives and so on

 Any business, organisation or activity that helps to improve the health and well-being of the community and the individuals therein could be eligible for free training provided by the upskilling project.